dafniskra/Hurdle_Model_ML/README.md

-# 1 - Modèle Hurdle paramétrique et Modèle Hurdle apprentissage statistique pour estimer la fréquence des accidents
+# 1 - Parametric and XGBoost Hurdle Model for estimating accident frequency

 Here you find the code to the article <html><img src="squelettes-dist/puce.gif" align="left">&nbsp;&nbsp;&nbsp;</html> "<i>Parametric and XGBoost Hurdle Model for estimating accident frequency</i>", (with <html><a href="http://samm.univ-paris1.fr/BARDET-Jean-Marc">JM.
 BARDET</a></html>) and the hal preprint (<html><a href="https://hal.archives-ouvertes.fr/hal-03739838/">link</a></html>).
 Some of the code are in R and some in Python.